theodi/GCSE-and-equivalent-attainment-by-pupil-characteristics-2012-to-2013/methodology.md

 All the csv tables were loaded into OpenRefine for preliminary analysis.
 We soon realised that we could not interpret the datasets without studying the final reports, too, starting from [SFR05_2014_National_and_LA_tables.xls](data/raw/SFR05_2014_National_and_LA_tables.xls) where, by using formatting and indentation, the semantics of the data is clearly highlighted to the "human reader".

 A very good example is the *SFR05_2014_UD_residency.csv* file.
-Like most other files in the dataset, the file includes several **alternative** perspectives on the same data, that can be isolated from each other only by interpreting and filtering the values in the rows.
-The diagram below shows how the original file was 'distilled' into its three different perspectives.
+Like most other files in the dataset, the file includes several **alternative** data cuts, that can be isolated from each other only by interpreting and filtering the values in the rows.
+The diagram below shows how the original file was 'distilled' into the three components that made it.

 ![SFR05_2014_UD_residency.csv example](images/stage_2_example.png "SFR05_2014_UD_residency.csv example")